boveus/hyrax-wiki/Sufia-Contributors-Meeting---2012-02-04.md

-# Sufia Development/Design
+# Hyrax Development/Design

 **Feb 4, 2013 1:30 EST**

 **Attendees:** Notre Dame, PSU, Curation Experts **Agenda:**

-## Design Boundries of Sufia
+## Design Boundries of Hyrax
 * Notre Dame – is looking to provide the general deposit service
 * Penn State – will use Scholarsphere for the “general case” of deposit until more customized deposit services are “identified”
 * Curation Experts (on behalf of WGBH) – video repository, generic file with modifications, different forms